This post may contain affiliate links. Please read our disclosure policy.

 Always ice your cinnamon rolls after baking.

-Heating up the icing for cinnamon rolls is not necessary, as it is meant to be spread as is on warm cinnamon rolls.
-The icing will warm from the cinnamon rolls to make it easy for spreading.
+Heating up this icing is not necessary, because it is meant to be spread on warm cinnamon rolls.
+The warm cinnamon rolls will slightly heat the icing to make it easier to spread.
 If the icing has been refrigerated and thickened, you can let it sit at room temperature for a few minutes to soften before using it.

-Yes, it’s essential to allow cinnamon rolls to cool slightly before applying the icing.
-If you apply the icing immediately after taking the rolls out of the oven, it may melt excessively and lose its desired texture.
-Let the cinnamon rolls cool for about 5 to 10 minutes on a wire rack before generously drizzling or spreading the icing on top.
+Yes!
+You definitely want to allow cinnamon rolls to cool slightly before spreading on the icing.
+Adding the icing immediately after taking the rolls out of the oven will cause it to melt right off of the roll.
+Instead, let the cinnamon rolls cool for about 5 to 10 minutes on a wire rack before generously drizzling or spreading the icing on top.

 More Recipes You Will Love